 Using the Pulse Display

 The pulse (heart rate) readout will display your current heart rate in beats per minute during your workout.
-You must use a compatible chest strap-style heart rate monitor (sold separately).
-Pulse value displays anytime the upper display is receiving a pulse signal.
+You must use a heart rate monitor (sold separately).
+Pulse value displays anytime the console is receiving a pulse signal.

 Calculating Your Target Heart Rate

 To determine the target heart rate zone in which you wish to train, you must first determine your predicted maximum heart rate.
 After determining your predicted maximum heart rate, you must determine the effective heart rate range for your specific cardiovascular goals.
 Your target heart rate training zone is 50% to 90% of your maximum heart rate.
 60% of your maximum heart rate is the zone that burns fat, while 80% is for strengthening the cardiovascular system.
 This 60% to 80% range is the zone to stay in for maximum benefit.

 Your target training zone heart rate can be calculated by using the following formula: